-During the past year, Facebook released Automated Rules to the ads API, meaning that it was available to those managing their ads with a third-party tool.
+During the past year, Facebook released Automated Rules allow advertisers to set automated processes (pausing, adjusting budget, or adjusting bid) based on performance.
+More to the ads API, meaning that it was available to those managing their ads with a third-party tool.
 It’s a great feature that has now made its way to Ads Manager and Power Editor.

 Let’s take a closer look…

 Managing and monitoring Facebook advertising The campaign is the foundation of your Facebook ad.
 This is where you'll set an advertising objective, which defines what you want your ad to achieve.
 More is a lot of manual work.
 Those with more clients, budgets, and campaigns are buried in this manual work.

 You can’t just start a campaign and let it roll.
 Some An ad set is a Facebook ads grouping where settings like targeting, scheduling, optimization, and placement are determined.
 More will outperform others.
 Some ads will perform poorly.
 It becomes your job to constantly tweak and optimize — increasing A budget is an amount you're willing to spend on your Facebook campaigns or ad sets on a daily or lifetime basis.
 More here, stopping an ad set there, decreasing a bid over here.

 You likely have a system for determining when you make these changes.
 What if you could apply this system to automate it for you?

 That’s the idea behind Automated Rules.
 While you should still monitor your results, this feature helps limit some of the busy work that may have been unnecessary.

 You need to build your Automated Rules with a set of variables…